Relens

 }

 If you see renders, everything is working.
-Try get_slow_components or run_performance_audit to see real performance data.
+Try run_performance_audit to see real performance data.

 Troubleshooting